 It is one of only two supersonic aircraft ever to operate commercially.
 Built by a British-French consortium, the Concorde was a turbojet supersonic airliner capable of flying at Mach 2.04 (1.354 mph or 2.180 km/h at cruise altitude).
 20 Concordes were built, including six prototypes and development aircraft.
 The 14 commercial models operated from 1976 to their retirement in 2003.
 British Airways and Air France were the only airlines to buy and use the Concorde.
 All but two still exist.

 Among the destinations, the Concordes flew regular flights across the Atlantic.
 It flew these routes in under half the time of conventional airliners.
-Flying from London to New York took just under three and a half hours.
+Flying from London to New York took under three and a half hours.

-So where are the Concorde planes now?
-Today you can experience the Concorde in five countries.
+So, where are the Concorde planes now?
+Today, you can experience the Concorde in five countries.

 Test and Development Concordes in the United Kingdom

-The Concorde was built in both United Kingdom and France.
+The Concorde was built in both the United Kingdom and France.
 The first prototype built by the United Kingdom (registration G-BSST) is on display in Yeovilton at the Fleet Air Arm Museum.
 The purpose of this prototype was to prove that the performance and supersonic capabilities were correct.
-Engineers would then concentrate their efforts on making it into an airliner that would meet certification requirements.
+Engineers would then concentrate on making it into an airliner that would meet certification requirements.

 Production Concordes in the United Kingdom

 Manchester Airport is home to one of the first production Concordes, the G-BOAC, which British Airways operated.
 It is one of the heaviest Concordes as aircraft produced later benefitted from the design changes and weight reductions.
 The G-BOAC was also considered the flagship Concorde by British Airways because the name "BOAC" was the initials of the forerunner to British Airways.